cocos/cocos-docs/en/asset/dynamic-load-resources.md

 });
 ```

-> **Note**: If a __type__ parameter is specified, an asset of the specified type will be found under the path.
+> **Note**: if a __type__ parameter is specified, an asset of the specified type will be found under the path.
 When you are in the same path includes multiple names simultaneously under a resource (for example, contains both `player.clip` and `player.psd`), should need to declare types.
 When you need to get a "sub-asset" (such as getting the sub-asset __SpriteFrame__ of __ImageAsset__), you need to specify the path of the sub-asset.

 ### Load SpriteFrames from Atlas